bytez99/bytez99/README.md

 ### Hi there 👋

-📚 Languages/skills ...
+📚 Languages ...
-- Java / Android
+- Java
 - C++
 - Python
 - C# ASP.NET

 🌱 I’m currently learning ...
 - Next.js
+- GO

 <!--
 **bytez99/bytez99** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.